raynald/Notiz/Big_Data.md

  - Traditional database systems
  - ACID: Atomicity, Consistency, Isolation, Durability
  - Normalization
-   - First normal form
+   - First normal form: remove duplicate data and break data at granular
-   - Second normal form
+   - Second normal form: All column data should depend on full primary key and not part
-   - Third normal form
+   - Third normal form: No column should depend on other columns
 #### 2.2 OLAP
  - OLTP: consistent and reliable record keeping
  - OLAP: analytical processing -> data-based decision support